Laser Safety

 A

-0.25 seconds.
+than 0.25 seconds.

 Laser Class 2M (for Divergent Laser, Output Power <1mW through Dia.7mm Aperture @10cm Distance)